 FHA ARM Requirements

-As with all mortgage types, you’ll need to meet certain requirements to qualify for an FHA ARM.
+As with all mortgages, you must satisfy certain requirements to qualify for an FHA ARM.

 Credit Score

 Your debt-to-income ratio, or DTI ratio, measures the relationship between your income and debts.
-In general, mortgage lenders prefer that your monthly debts, including your new monthly mortgage payment, equal no more than 43% of your gross monthly income.
-Shoot for a DTI ratio of 43% or lower, then, to boost your odds of qualifying for an FHA ARM.
+Mortgage lenders generally prefer that your monthly debts, including your new monthly mortgage payment, equal no more than 43% of your gross monthly income.
+Aim for a DTI ratio of 43% or lower to boost your chances of qualifying for an FHA ARM.

 Down Payment

-The FHA requires that you come up with a down payment of at least 3.5% of your home’s final purchase price if you have a FICO® credit score of at least 580 and 10% if your credit score is at least 500.
-The higher your down payment, though, the lower your interest rate tends to be.
+The FHA requires a down payment that’s at least 3.5% of a home’s final purchase price if your FICO® credit score is at least 580 and 10% if your credit score is between 500 – 579.
+The larger your down payment, the lower your interest rate tends to be.

 Pros And Cons Of FHA ARMs

-As with all mortgage types, FHA ARMs come with both positives and negatives.
+As with all mortgages, FHA ARMs have advantages and disadvantages.

 Pros

-- You won’t need a large down payment with an FHA ARM.
-Depending on your credit score, you’ll need a down payment of just 3.5% of your home’s final purchase price.
+- Low down payment: You won’t need to make a large down payment with an FHA ARM.
+Depending on your credit score, you can make a down payment that’s 3.5% of a home’s purchase price.

-- You might qualify for an FHA ARM with a lower credit score.
-Lenders vary, but the Department of Housing and Urban Development says that it’s possible for borrowers to quality for FHA loans with FICO® credit scores as low as 500.
+- Lower credit score to qualify: You can qualify for an FHA ARM with a lower credit score.
+While lender requirements vary, the Department of Housing and Urban Development (HUD) qualifies borrowers for FHA loans with FICO® credit scores as low as 500.

 Cons

-- Once your loan’s fixed period ends, it will enter its adjustment period.
-During this time, your interest rate will adjust once a year, usually rising higher.
-Your monthly mortgage payments, then, will also be higher.
+- Higher rates after the adjustment period: Once your loan’s fixed period ends, it will enter its adjustment period.
+During this time, your interest rate will adjust once a year, usually rising higher, so your monthly mortgage payments will increase.

 Can You Refinance An FHA ARM?

-You’ll need 20% equity in your home to avoid paying private mortgage insurance on a conventional mortgage.
-If you are making your mortgage payments each month and the value of your home has risen, this usually isn’t a problem.
+To avoid paying private mortgage insurance on a conventional mortgage, you’ll need 20% equity in your home.
+If you’re making your mortgage payments each month and the value of your home has increased, reaching the 20% equity threshold shouldn’t be a cause for concern.

-Most lenders will send an appraiser to determine the value of your home before they approve your request for a refinance.
+Most lenders will hire an appraiser to determine the value of your home before they approve your refinance.

 How To Apply For An FHA ARM